baekur-online/judy-fong-online/stories/malabar.md

 ## Food

-Ate delicious apricots, strawberries, and loquat. the strawberries were a bit tart. the loquat was quite large.
+Ate delicious apricots, strawberries, and loquat. the strawberries were a bit tart. the loquat was quite large from the outdoor market.

+My first day there I had assorted house made dim sum at Shin Ye.
+It was good but tasted more like homemade dim sum than professional restaurant dim sum.
+The variety contained xiaolongbao which were great.

 mala bar in paris france